Don’t miss these romantic movies about older couples!

 Content Note: Rated PG-13 for nudity, some language, and drug-related material.

 29. The Curious Case of Benjamin Button (2008)

 A man who ages in reverse, who’s born old and dies young.
 November 11, 1918, a child is born, born looking old and sick.
 His mother dies giving birth to him, and his grieving father quickly abandons him.

 Benjamin (Brad Pitt) grows up hindered by the maladies of old age.
 He finds a friend in Daisy (Cate Blanchett), and somewhere in the middle of his life, they are finally the same age (inside and out).
 But she’s getting older, and he’s getting progressively younger.
 Talk about age-crossed lovers.

 This film is a heartfelt, gripping, magical tale with some very fine performances.

-Content Note: Rated PG-13 for brief war violence, sexual content, language and smoking.
+Content Note: Rated PG-13 for brief war violence, love scenes, language, and smoking.

 30. The Notebook (2004)

-Duke (James Garner) dutifully reads an epic romance for a patient at a nursing home – a story penned in a notebook.
+Duke (James Garner) dutifully reads an epic romance for a nursing home patient – a story penned in a notebook.
 This is the tale of Allie (Rachel McAdams) and Noah (Ryan Gosling), of love against the odds.
 The movie jumps between the present-day nursing home and the 1940’s story of two star-crossed lovers.
 And I don’t want to give any more away.